-Has NASA stepped on it's own foot with the 7,500 LOX/Methane engine demo by not clearing the area of loose dust and debris before ignition?
+Has NASA stepped on it's own foot with the 7,500 LOX/Methane engine demonstration by not clearing the area of loose dust and debris before ignition?

-NASA has recently released a video of the test firing of a 7,500 lb thrust LOX/Methane rocket engine.
+In 2007 NASA released a video of the test firing of a 7,500 lb thrust LOX/Methane rocket engine.
 This new NASA test inadvertently demonstrates the effect of a 7,500-lb thrust engine on dust and dirt, a stark comparison to the claimed effect the 10,500-lb thrust Hydrazine engine had during the Apollo 11 landing.

 The Apollo LM engine operated automatically at 10% throttle (1,050lbs) thrust for 15 seconds during descent orbital insertion (DOI) then 40% (4,200lbs) thrust for 15 more seconds for computer orientation.